 The fact is, that just won’t work.
 Unfortunately, it is becoming ever clearer that the leaders of the Democratic Party would prefer losing with an upper-class base than winning with a working-class one.

 But the Democrats’ rotten pact with those on top goes far beyond depending on them for votes.

 While we were canvassing for democratic socialists and casting our ballots, our enemies in the capitalist class and their allies in the professional-managerial class were playing a very different game.
 It’s a game with, as Thomas Ferguson puts it, a single “golden rule.”
-The rule of the game is this: those with the gold rule.
+The rule of the game is this: Those with the gold rule.

 In every race, up and down the country, cash flowed freely as the wealthy placed their bets on candidates and those in power jockeyed to secure influence.
-This midterm election will easily be the most expensive one in history — more than five billion dollars flooded into Democratic and Republican operations.
+This midterm election will easily be the most expensive one in history — more than $5 billion flooded into Democratic and Republican operations.

 The result was that the only real wave this year was green.
 Expecting a Democratic victory — and in many cases even hoping for one — those on top reorganized their political “investment portfolios” and bought shares in the Democratic Party.
 And Democrats happily played along and further moderated their message to attract investments.

 As Open Secrets reports, even before October more than 50% of donations from major donors and PACs linked to Wall Street, hospitals, Big Pharma, lawyers, and consultants went to Democratic candidates.
 But in the last month that turn became even more dramatic.
 Wall Street donors increased their donations to Democrats by 20% points (about 70% of donations in the last month from the finance, securities, and investment industries have been “blue”) and hospital executives and doctors made a 30% point swing (so that in the last month 86% of donations have gone to Democrats).